 Lela received all of her unpaid wages, while other workers were only partially repaid.

-But, for Lela, the victory came at a heavy price.
-She said that several days after she won her unpaid wages, her husband received an anonymous call claiming that Lela had sex with numerous co-workers, in the private room where she worked (in truth, she did not actually have her own room).
+That victory came at a heavy price.
+Lela said that several days after she got her backpay, her husband received an anonymous call claiming that Lela had sex with numerous co-workers, in the private room where she worked (in truth, she did not actually have her own room).

 Lela’s husband left her and their two children.

-Even though today Lela has recovered, has a new job, and lives with a new partner, she remembers the work at the Geo-M-Tex as the most traumatic experience of her life.
+Even though today Lela has recovered, has a new job, and lives with a new partner, she remembers her time at Geo-M-Tex as the most traumatic experience of her life.

-‘For months after they threw me out, I couldn’t pass the turn to the factory without breaking into tears’.
+‘For months after they threw me out, I couldn’t pass the turn-off to the factory without breaking into tears’.

 The third day

 The morning of my third day, Nino Eloshvili loudly announced that today those who would like to stay longer could do so.
 It sounded as if yesterday and the day before people also stayed of their own will.
-When she left the room, workers exchanged comments about how everything here was ‘a bunch of lies’.
+When she left the room, workers exchanged comments about how everything at the factory was ‘a bunch of lies’.

 Before leaving, Nino told me she would bring some safety documents for me to sign.
-She never came back, but I asked other women what it was and they said they all signed this paper in which they took full responsibility for any injuries.
-If they break any of the machines, they would have to pay for them.
+She never came back, but I asked other women what it was and they said they all signed this paper in which they took full responsibility for any injuries and that if they broke any of the machines, they would have to pay for them.

 But these machines do not need any mistakes or mishandling to break.
-The dust and regular wear and tear is enough.
-Technicians are a common sight on the factory floor and the machines seem to be just as exhausted as the workers.
+The dust and the regular wear and tear is more than enough.
+The machines seem to be just as exhausted as the workers.

 That day, they also cleaned the air conditioner.
 They emptied a desert’s worth of dust out of it.
-The same with the vacuum cleaner — either it doesn’t work because it is choked with dust, or it wheezes ineffectively.
+It didn't change much.
+The same with the vacuum cleaner — which, despite being emptied, just wheezed ineffectively.
 No matter what happens, the dust, like the management, always seems to win.

 My goal for the day was to try to understand how the salaries are distributed.
 I spoke to the main technologist, who explained the maximum fixed salaries within three categories of workers, ₾300 ($100) — category one, ₾400 ($140) — category two, and ₾550 ($190) — category three.

-What in most places is called ‘over-performance’ is considered normal here.
-She also told me that for me, while I’m still ‘learning’ it’s hard to say what my salary will be, and I will only see how much I’ve earned on payday.
+She also told me that since I’m still ‘learning’ it’s hard to say what my salary will be, and I will only see how much I’ve earned on payday.

 ‘So what’s the point of the fixed salary?’
 I asked.
 But, as always, I never got a straight answer.
-The reality is that no one knows for sure how lucky they will be next month, and no one asks questions.
-People who ask questions don’t stay here for long.
+The reality is that no one knows for sure how lucky they will be next month, and no one dares ask questions.

-During lunch, I meet another controller woman from the upstairs shop and she confirmed this, also adding that once she missed a day because she was ill and it was subtracted from her salary.
-Controllers have to stand all day, so it’s common for them to have back pain, sometimes bad enough that they cannot work.
+During lunch, I meet a woman from upstairs who confirmed the unpredictable nature of payday, saying that once she missed a day because she was ill and it was subtracted from her salary.

 The workers at Geo-M-Tex understand that they’re being mistreated, but they don’t see what they can do about it.
 Nor do they blame the government.
 For them, it seems, the factory is a country of its own.